zkoss/zk-mvvm-book/data_binding/form_binding.md

 }
 ```
 Because the result of `getAreal()` is a calculation, we don't need to cache the calculated value.

+The form proxy would proxy properties deeply by default, you can use `@Immutable` to mark
+some elements.
+Once a getter method has been marked, the corresponding element would be cached non-recursively when using a form proxy.

 ### Reset Methods
 Form proxy object provides 9 built-in methods transparently for developers to clean up the component value as follows.